-The CMHPSM region has experienced a decrease in our service expenditure levels regionally during FY2020 and FY2021 due to the COVID pandemic.
-We have begun to see an upward trend in service levels in FY 2022 towards pre-pandemic levels.
+The CMHPSM region has experienced a decrease in our service expenditure levels regionally during FY2020 and FY2021 due to the COVID-19 pandemic.
+That trend concluded and we have experienced an upward trend in service levels and increased reimbursement rates in both FY2022 and FY2023.
+The CMHPSM continues to monitor expenses within our region, specifically related to inflationary and staffing level pressures within our regional contracted provider network.